In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 }

-To learn more about the policy you can read this.
-Now we can add the policy to our MinIO server and we do it this way:
+Now we can add the policy to our MinIO server and we do it using:

-$ sudo mc admin policy add minio-cloud user /path-to-the-file/user.json
+$ sudo mc admin policy create minio-cloud user /path-to-the-file/user.json

-And to check that all has gone fine, you can run this command:
+To check that everything is working, you can run this command:

 $ sudo mc admin policy info minio-cloud user